caktux/pytrader/README.md

  ./pytrader.py
 ```

-Keyboard commands (only the ones useful in view-only mode, without Mt.Gox account):
+Keyboard commands (only the ones useful in view-only mode, without an account on an exchange):

 - <kbd>q</kbd> quit
 - <kbd>l</kbd> (lower case "L") reload the strategy module (see advanced usage)